 Tax return – it’s never too soon to get yours filed

-Getting your tax return organised, completed and filed is certainly not something that many people look forward to, but since it needs to be done, why not just get it finished and out of the way?
+Getting your tax return organised, completed and filed is certainly not something that many people look forward to.
+But since it needs to be done, why not just get it finished and out of the way?

 Tax return dates and deadlines

-The deadline for filing your tax return is January 31 but there is no need to wait until then and there are penalties for both filing the return late and paying tax late.
+The deadline for filing your self-assessment tax return is January 31 but there is no need to wait until then and there are penalties for both filing the return late and paying tax late.
 The key dates and deadlines are set out on the HMRC website.

 There are not very many sources of income and expenditure that go on most tax returns.
 The most common data that we see, and the sources of documentation are: